Jeffotter/BotTown/README.md

 Contributors: Christopher Pang, Jeffery Ott

 Our goal: We built a town of generative chatbots that have fantasy conversations about Dungeons and Dragons (DnD).
-We hope that this project will stimulate further interests in delving deeper into natural language processing techniques and building conversational AI systems that one day can play DnD alongside people.
+We hope that this project will stimulate further interests in delving deeper into natural language processing (NLP)/Seq2Seq modeling techniques and building conversational AI systems that one day can play DnD alongside people.

 Each bot is trained on a different character corpus.
 During the “day” the bots move randomly around the “town” and have conversations whenever they interact, these conversations are stored.